centralnicgroup-public/hexonet-api-documentation/API/USER/ACCOUNT/QUERYDEPOSITLIST.md

 # QueryDepositList

 ## DESCRIPTION
-This command allows to see which deposits were created for the user, executing the command, or its subuser.
+This command allows to see which deposits were created for the user, executing the command, or its subuser.<br>
+Please note that a negative deposit amount relates to a credit while a positive amount relates to a deposit being substracted from the user's credit.

 ## AVAILABILITY
 All users have access to this command.